heheshang/AuroraPlan/Rust for Rustaceans.md

 change; and bug fixes, which require only a patch version change.
 RFC 1105 does a decent job of outlining what constitutes a breaking change in Rust, and we’ve touched on some aspects of it elsewhere in this book.
-I won’t go into detail here about the exact semantics of the different types of changes.
+- I won’t go into detail here about the exact semantics of the different types of changes.
 Instead, I want to highlight some less straightforward ways version numbers come up in the Rust ecosystem, which you need to keep in mind when deciding how to version your own crates.

-Project Structure 81
-Minimum Supported Rust Version
+#### Minimum Supported Rust Version
 The first Rust-ism is the minimum supported Rust version (MSRV).
 There is much debate in the Rust community about what policy projects should adhere to when it comes to their MSRV and versioning, and there’s no truly